azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 # <a name="awk"></a> 3. awk

 Awk is a data manipulation language, and it's probably one of the most powerful command-line tools ever.
-In this post I'll only cover basic use cases of it, for example, let's say we want to get the list of disks in our system;
+In this post I'll only cover some basic use cases for it.
+For example, let's say we want to get the list of disks in our system:

 ```bash
   $  lsblk -l